Herbert-Gao/Herbert-Gao/README.md

 Recently, I have been looking for a PhD opportunity in **AI-powered security** and **Physics**.
 Please feel free to contact me.

 - 🔭 I’m currently working on VLM for accelerated testing.
-- 🌱 Currently, I am working at YuTong.
 - 💬 Ask me about Mechanics, Electronics, Machine Learning, and Control of vehicles.
 - 📫 Personal email: herbert_gao@outlook.com
-- ⚡ CAA member, IEEE student member, ...
+- ⚡ CAA member, IEEE student member, SAE member...

 If you are interested in me, you can explore my [personal page](https://herbert-gao.github.io/personal).